 Colorado Probation provides community supervision for adults and juveniles sentenced to probation.
-Over the last ten years, there has been minimal overall growth in the number of adults sentenced annually to all probation supervision options: from 48,830 in FY 2007 to 49,864 in FY 2017.
-During that same period, there has been a steady decline in the number of juveniles sentenced annually to probation: from 6,510 in FY 2007 to 3,056 in FY 2017.
-While the overall numbers have not changed substantially, there has been several changes to probation's population.
-The shift in these programs is likely due to several contributing factors including: introduction of recidivism reducing programs, diversion and early intervention programs, and changes in legislation.
-For adults there has been a substantial shift in the percent of felony versus misdemeanor convictions sentenced to probation.
-In FY 2007 the percentage of new adult cases sentenced to probation for a felony offense was 55% (n=12,805); in FY 2017 it was 31% (n=12,604).
-The shift in the percent of adults sentenced to probation is not an indicator of reduced risk to reoffend amongst probationers, rather, it is largely a reflection of statutory changes, particularly in drug crimes, theft and alcohol related driving offenses.
-Other shifts include increases in the number and percentage of females sentenced to probation: in FY 2007, 25% of new, adult probationers (under regular supervision) were female (n=5,760) and 75% were male (n=17,625), while in FY 2017 28% were female (n=11,273) and 72% were male (n=29,556).
-Additionally, over the last ten years, probation has seen a smaller percentage of new, adult probationers (under regular supervision) between the ages of 18-24 and a greater percentage of new, probationers in the age range of 25-40+.
-From FY 2007 to FY 2017, the percentage of probationers in the 18-24year-old category decreased from 31% (n=7,259) to 23% (N=9,271) while the percentage of probationers in the 25-40+ range increased from 69% (n= 16,074) to 76% (n=31,491).
+Over the last ten years, there has been a decline in the number of adults sentenced annually to all probation supervision options: from 55,920 in FY2009 to 50,573 in FY2018.
+Also, during that same period, there has been a steady decline in the number of juveniles sentenced annually to probation: from 6,219 in FY2009 to 2,877 in FY2018.

+The reduction in the number of individuals being sentenced to probation is likely due to several contributing factors including diversion and early intervention programs, the introduction of recidivism reducing programs, and changes in legislation.
+Within probation's population, several fluctuations are noted.
+For adults there has been an interesting shift in the percent and number of felony versus misdemeanor convictions sentenced to probation.
+In FY2009 the percentage of new adult cases sentenced to probation for a felony offense was 40% (n=11,244); in FY2018 it was 32%, however the number of individuals sentenced to probation with a felony offense increased to 13,506 in FY2018.
+The shift in the percent of adults sentenced to probation is not an indicator of reduced risk to reoffend amongst probationers, rather, it is largely a reflection of statutory changes, particularly in the decriminalization of drug crimes, theft and alcohol related driving offenses.

+Other shifts include increases in the number and percentage of females sentenced to probation: in FY2009, 25% of new, regular adult probationers were female (n=6,997) and 75% were male (n=21,257), while in FY2018, 27% were female (n=11,505) and 73% were male (n=30,593).
+Additionally, over the last ten years, probation has seen a smaller percentage of new young adults on regular probation and a greater percentage of new probationers in the age range category of 25-40+.
+From FY2009 to FY2018, the percentage of probationers in the 18-24 year-old category decreased from 31% (n=8,616) to 21% (N=8,667) while the percentage of probationers in the 25-40+ range increased from 69% (n=19,523) to 79% (n=33,328).

+Additionally, probation has experienced considerable growth in the number and proportion of higher-risk adult probationers on supervision.
+(See chart below.)
+Leadership and staff in probation districts report that the offenders being placed on probation are not only presenting with greater needs but also have more complex and disrupted stability factors (e.g. homelessness), behavioral problems, acute mental illness, and longer histories of failure on community supervision.
+Due to these factors, the strain placed upon state probation officers is growing.
+These cases require greater strategic and time-intensive supervision which exacerbate workload pressures currently felt under existing staffing levels.

+RISK LEVEL COMPARISON FY13 TO FY19

-Over this ten-year period, Probation has continued to work to identify and utilize assessments, processes and programs that uphold public safety, are cost effective, and increase positive outcomes.
-There is a continued focus on the identification and implementation of evidence-based practices (EBP) and principles.
-To be considered an EBP a program or practice has undergone significant research rigor and, if implemented correctly, will deliver improved outcomes.
+Probation continues to work to identify and utilize assessments, processes and programs that uphold public safety, are cost effective, and increase positive outcomes.
+There is a continued focus on the identification and implementation of research-informed practices and principles.
 This effort is consistent with the principles of evidence-based decision-making and supports the approach of working with individuals based on their unique needs.